awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-quicksight-analysis-scatterplotfieldwells.md

 ## Properties<a name="aws-properties-quicksight-analysis-scatterplotfieldwells-properties"></a>

 `ScatterPlotCategoricallyAggregatedFieldWells`  <a name="cfn-quicksight-analysis-scatterplotfieldwells-scatterplotcategoricallyaggregatedfieldwells"></a>
 The aggregated field wells of a scatter plot\.
-Scatter plots that have a field in the category \(group/color\) field will have aggregated field wells\.
-The x and y\-axes of these scatter plots are aggregated by category\.
+The x and y\-axes of scatter plots with aggregated field wells are aggregated by category, label, or both\.
 *Required*: No
 *Type*: [ScatterPlotCategoricallyAggregatedFieldWells](aws-properties-quicksight-analysis-scatterplotcategoricallyaggregatedfieldwells.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ScatterPlotUnaggregatedFieldWells`  <a name="cfn-quicksight-analysis-scatterplotfieldwells-scatterplotunaggregatedfieldwells"></a>
 The unaggregated field wells of a scatter plot\.
-Scatter plots without a category field well have unaggregated field wells\.
 The x and y\-axes of these scatter plots are unaggregated\.
 *Required*: No
 *Type*: [ScatterPlotUnaggregatedFieldWells](aws-properties-quicksight-analysis-scatterplotunaggregatedfieldwells.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)